 Leveraging Uniqueness—How a practitioner’s unique character and presence can elevate the trusted advisor relationship

-This is not a course of study for those new to facilitating change who are still building their basic foundation of concepts, tools, and techniques or those with only a casual interest in professional development pursuits.
+This is not a course of study for those new to facilitating change who are still building their basic foundation of concepts, tools, and techniques or those with only a casual interest in advancing their capabilities.

 This is a professional development program intended for practitioners pursuing mastery of their craft.